praveen-sripati/rock-paper-scissors/README.md

 ## Installation

 Python can be obtained from the Python Software Foundation website at [python.org](https://python.org).
 Typically, that involves downloading the appropriate installer for your operating system and running it on your machine.
+Requires python 3 or above.

 For macOS using homebrew package manager:
 ```bash